vidalvasconcelos/vidalvasconcelos/posts/2025-10-23-A-BIT-MORE-CONTRAMAP.md

 A bit more contramap
 ---

-The main aim of this post is to explore `contramap` without touching Variant or Contravariant Functors [^1].
-We stick to the practical corners of the fp-ts ecosystem [^2] and spotlight a scenario where this helper can be very useful.
+The goal of this post is to take a closer look at contramap without going into the formal world of Contravariant Functors [^1].
+We’ll keep things grounded in real code and focus on how this small helper can make everyday work easier to reason about.

-Think about your last trip abroad.
-You had your phone charger, the wall had its socket, and the only mismatch lived in the plug shape.
-With luck you brought a power adapter, so you could connect your charger to the wall socket without problems.
-The adapter is the small piece that converts the shape of the plug into the shape of the socket.
+Imagine you’re traveling abroad.
+You’ve got your phone charger, the wall has its socket, and the only problem is that the plug doesn’t fit.
+Luckily, you packed a power adapter.
+It doesn’t change your charger or the wall.
+It simply helps one connect to the other.

-That is exactly how `contramap` behaves.
-It stands between two shapes that would not normally fit without requiring any change.
-If you carry an OOP mindset, it should feel similar to the Open/Closed Principle: extend behavior without cracking open the original piece.
+That is the same idea behind contramap.
+It sits in the middle of two shapes that don’t naturally match and helps them work together without changing anything on either side.
+If you come from an OOP background, it might remind you of the Open/Closed Principle, where you extend behavior without modifying what already works.

-Let's return to the earlier article on composing sorting rules [^4], but now we zoom in on the `contramap` step and leave the `Ord` discussion aside.
-In this setup, the socket is the `Ord<string>` that helps us compare strings and your plug is an instance of `Category` that clearly is not a string.
-The `contramap` becomes the adapter that makes them fit.
+To see this in practice, let’s revisit the earlier post about composing sorting rules [^4].
+This time we’ll focus on the contramap step and set aside the details about Ord.
+In this setup, the socket is an Ord<string> that knows how to compare strings, while your plug is a Category, which is clearly not a string. contramap becomes the adapter that allows the two to connect perfectly.

 ```ts
 import {pipe} from 'fp-ts/function'